[This post is a continuation, sharing Part Two of our recent journey from East Hawaii Island to the continental U.S. to visit family.]

 If the Gulf Coast didn’t disappoint us on that count, neither did the Mid-Atlantic.
 No, that fleur de-lis-esque shot (I think I just made spell check explode) isn’t from New Orleans, it’s from the car window driving through Winchester, Virginia.

 By the time we made it to West Virginia (the home of my kin-folk), changing time zones and climate zones and whatever other kinds of zones you can think of had left their mark. 🤪

 We spent a day or two trying to convince our bodies we weren’t sick and reacquainting ourselves with concepts like long sleeves and autumn, with its metamorphosing leaves.
-We were preparing ourselves for the main event—the first-ever book signing.
+Meanwhile, we were preparing ourselves for the main event—my first-ever book signing.

 A group of really amazing, engaged residents have worked hard to install an independent town library there as well.
 They added walls and ceilings and—oh yeah, books!—to make several interconnected rooms of bibliophile bliss.
 They’ve also added a couple of computers and WiFi to provide some internet access to a small, rural community that doesn’t exactly have a Starbucks on every corner (or any corner). 😉

 I spent the first fifteen minutes at the library just trying to orient myself.

 The book signing was held in an area that used to be the Home Ec classroom.
 The smell of charred food was long gone, but I still felt a tug of nostalgia.
 (That’s where I cursed my name for the first time as I tried to sew a “J” pillow, and that’s where the tablespoon versus teaspoon of baking powder confusion resulted in truly inedible banana bread …)

 In an act of serendipitous repurposing, part of the library actually used to be—you guessed it—the library. 📕 📘